GideonLeGrange/mikrotik-java/README.md

 * 1.1.2 added support for handling multi-line results, like for example /file print.
 * 1.1 added TLS (SSL) support to encrypt API traffic.

+The latest development version is 2.0.0 which is available using the 2.0.0 branch.

+* Changed ResultListener to receive errors and completion notifications.

 Getting the API
 ---------------